 The delivery of an excellent housing service requires high levels of performance, value for money and tenant satisfaction.
-In 2018 (the year the latest our tenant satisfaction survey was undertaken) 86% of tenants reported that they were either very or fairly satisfied with the overall service received.
+In 2018 (the year our latest tenant satisfaction survey was undertaken) 86% of tenants reported that they were either very or fairly satisfied with the overall service received.